(If you liked this page, then you might also like this page)

 The initial "name" section is intended to contain the name of the ringtone in the original RTTTL format.
 PTTTL requires this field to be present, to maintain backwards compatibility with RTTTL, but places no constraints on its contents.

-The very first statement is the default values section and is identical to the section of the same name from the RTTTL format.
+The very first statement is the default values section, and it is the same as the default values section from the RTTTL format, except with two additional vibrato-related settings:

 The format of a note is identical to that described by the RTTTL format.
 Each note includes, in sequence; a duration specifier, a standard music note, either a, b, c, d, e, f or g (optionally followed by '#' or 'b' for sharps and flats), and an octave specifier.
 If no duration or octave specifier are present, the default applies.